Owen Bailey

 Owen John Edward Bailey (born 22 January 1999) is an English professional footballer who plays as a midfielder for club Doncaster Rovers.

 Career

 Born in Newcastle upon Tyne, Bailey began his career at Newcastle United, captaining the under-23 team.
 Bailey suffered from injuries which saw him out-of-action for 538 days.
 After being released by Newcastle, he played in non-league with Gateshead, before signing for Doncaster Rovers in June 2023, having trialled with the club in 2021.

+On 13 May 2023, Bailey signed for Doncaster Rovers on a two-year contract.

+Bailey was a regular starter throughout the 2023–24 League Two season, making 59 first‑team appearances and featuring in all league matches as Doncaster finished 5th in the League Two table.

+Bailey scored his first English Football League goal for Doncaster in a 1–0 victory against Wrexham on 2 April 2024, heading home from a James Maxwell cross just before half-time.

 Ahead of the 2025–26 season, Bailey was named club captain having led the club through the majority of the title-winning 2024–25 season.

+On 9 August 2025, he scored both goals in a 2–1 away win against Mansfield Town, equalising in the 76th minute and then scoring the stoppage-time winner.